populationgenomics/production-pipelines/README.md

 ...
 ```

-If `Participant` entry is available, `sample.participant_id` will be populated.
-If corresponding `Sequence` is available, `sample.seq` will be populated, and `reads` metadata will be parsed and populated as `sample.alignment_input`.
-If corresponding `Analysis` entries exist, they wil be populated as `sample.sanalysis_by_type`.
-If `Family` data is available, it will be parsed and populated as `sample.pedigre`.
+If a `Participant` entry is available, `sample.participant_id` will be populated.
+If a corresponding `Sequence` is available, `sample.seq` will be populated, and `reads` metadata will be parsed and populated as `sample.alignment_input`.
+If corresponding `Analysis` entries exist, they will be populated as `sample.sanalysis_by_type`.
+If `Family` data is available, it will be parsed and populated as `sample.pedigree`.

-Communication with the sample-metadata DB is organised through the `cpg_pipes.smdb` module, a wrapper around the sample-metadata database API.
+Communication with the sample metadata DB is organised through the `cpg_pipes.smdb` module, a wrapper around the sample metadata database API.
 E.g., to get a dictionary of Sample entries indexed by project name, run:

 ```python
 from cpg_pipes.smdb import SMDB